htoyryla/denoising-diffusion-pytorch-ht/README.md

 ## Experimenting with image making using denoising diffusion

+THIS PROJECT HAS BEEN DISCONTINUED, FOR A NEWER VERSION SEE https://github.com/htoyryla/urdiffusion

 Based on the excellent and clear codebase by @lucidrains

 Let's call this miniDiffusion.